danpovey/lilcom/README.md

 # lilcom

-This package lossily compresses 16-bit integer or floating-point NumPy arrays into NumPy arrays of characters, using between 4 and 8 bits per sample (this is selected by the user).
-The main anticipated use is in machine learning applications.
+This package lossily compresses floating-point NumPy arrays into byte strings, with an accuracy specified by the user.
+The main anticipated use is in machine learning applications, for storing things like training data and models.

 This package requires Python 3 and is not compatible with Python 2.